VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Lunch: Banh Goi – Pillow Cake

 For your first lunch in the city, try Banh Goi (Pillow Cake) – a kind of Vietnamese deep-fried pastry stuffed with minced pork, sausage, and vegetables.
-Its crispy shell contrasts with the soft and savory filling that will satisfy all your tastebuds.
+Its crispy shell contrasts with the soft and savory filling that will satisfy all your taste buds.

 How to Spend One Week in Hanoi 23